FZJ-JSC/jubench-hpcg/DESCRIPTION.md

 We recommend using the provided JUBE script, which handles the build process as well; see subsection _JUBE_ below.
 Only the Nvidia HPCG container image requires manual preprocessing.

 HPCG can be built for CPU (x86_64 and Arm (Grace), HPCG reference implementation; Grace platform with nvidia-hpcg) as well as GPU (AMD: rocHPCG source code, Nvidia: HPCG container image and nvidia-hpcg).
 Best performance on the NVIDIA Grace-Hopper platform can be achieved with nvidia-hpcg.
-For optimal performance on ARM other than the NVIDIA Grace, however, it is highly recommended to use `HPCG_for_ARM` (see link above) instead, which was not integrated into the provided JUBE script.
+For optimal performance on ARM other than NVIDIA Grace, however, it is highly recommended to use `HPCG_for_ARM` (see link above) instead, which was not integrated into the provided JUBE script.

 ### CPU (x86_64, Arm)

 The HPCG reference implementation depends on very few other packages; it needs a recent compiler (e.g. GCC (g++) or Intel oneAPI DPC++/C++ Compiler (icpx)), MPI support, and CMake for installation.
 A script (`src/prepare_cpu.sh`) for downloading the source code is provided.
+Arm support on Grace platform is available via `-DCMAKE_CXX_FLAGS=-mcpu=neoverse-v2`; for details refer to https://nvidia.github.io/grace-cpu-benchmarking-guide/developer/languages/c-c++.html.

 The source code can be built with: